Twin Cities Housing Review June 2019

 Our economy continues to chug along nicely, but there are signals that the expansion is slowing down.
 The expectation for the inflation rate is to remain below 2 percent, which the Fed considers a healthy pace.
 Following a string of increases in the interest rate, the Fed is expected to lower the rates this year, reacting to pressure from the White House to spur economic activity.
 However, when I checked today, the current interest rate for a 30 year fixed loan is 3.875 percent, and that is good news for both buyers and sellers alike.

 New Construction in the Twin Cities

-When we look at inventory levels of new homes in the Twin Cities, we find that inventory is up 10.5 percent and months supply is up 7.3 percent.
-We also see the new construction sales up 2.9 percent, outpacing previously-owned homes.
+When we look at inventory levels of new homes in the Twin Cities, we find that inventory is up 10.5 percent, and months supply is up 7.3 percent.
+We also see the recent construction sales up 2.9 percent, outpacing previously-owned homes.
 When we compare June of this year to last year in the new construction segment of the market, we find pending sales up 2.9 and the median sale price up 1.5 percent.
-It took a little longer to sell new homes with days on the market increasing to 96, 5.5 percent jump.
+It took a little longer to sell new homes, with days on the market increasing to 96, 5.5 percent jump.
 Meanwhile, the percentage of list price received dropped 0.3 percent.

 From the June BATC Hotsheet